 BOD can be reduced to the permissible level, but COD cannot be reduced to its allowable level so quickly.

-COD test is used to measure the organic matter present in industrial waste, which has toxic compounds, which may affect the biological life.
+COD test is used to measure the organic matter present in industrial waste which has toxic compounds that may affect biological life.

 COD can be determined within 3 hours while it requires five days for BOD.

 In a domestic waste, the ratio between COD/ BOD.is 1 : (which varies up to 1: 5 in some cases).

 When the rate reaches more than three, the sewage is considered as difficult for bio-degradation.